vynessa/newsfeed-app/README.md

-# e-Feeds
+# e-feedly
 Newsfeed App is a modern RSS feed that enables one view all headlines from 70 news sources and links to the original articles/news on these sources.

 [![Code Climate](https://codeclimate.com/github/Vynessa/newsfeed-app/badges/gpa.svg)](https://codeclimate.com/github/Vynessa/newsfeed-app)
 [![Travis Build](https://travis-ci.org/Vynessa/newsfeed-app.svg?branch=develop)](https://travis-ci.org/Vynessa/newsfeed-app)
 [![Coverage Status](https://coveralls.io/repos/github/Vynessa/inverted-index-api/badge.svg?branch=back-end)](https://coveralls.io/github/Vynessa/newsfeed-app?branch=develop)

-# e-Feeds
 ## Introduction
 E-News is a News Feed Application that makes use of an API to display various News Sources with their corresponding Headlines based on the various options(top, latest e.t.c).
-The link to the hosted app [E-News](https://e-feedly.herokuapp.com)
+The link to the hosted app [e-feedly](https://e-feedly.herokuapp.com)

 ## Features
 - Search for News Source